SamJHunt98/HellboyPortfolio/README.md

   - My thought processes behind the systems
   - Any limitations that needed to be worked around
   - How the systems morphed as the project grew

+Some of the .cs files have had their formatting changed by being uploaded to this repository - if something looks strange then downloading it and viewing in Visual Studio will show how it looked during development.